AlexGalays/collection-js/README.md

 You can add more collections as your app require them.

 As an example, below is the code for an AMD module that adds a simplistic but fully functional MultiMap type to the collection module.
-It uses require.js, the closure style (~9000 times better!) and just need to be loaded by your bootstrap/main.
+It uses require.js, the closure style and just need to be loaded by your bootstrap/main.

 ```javascript
 define(function(require) {